craftamap/esbuild-plugin-html/README.md

                                 // Decide if the script tag will be inserted as blocking script tag,
                                 // with `defer=""` (default) or with `type="module"` favicon?: string,           // path to favicon.ico.
-If not specified, no favicon will be injected findRelatedOutputFiles?: boolean,
+If not specified, no favicon will be injected findRelatedCssFiles?: boolean,
-                                // Find related output (*.css)-files and inject them into the html.
+                                // Find related output *.css-files and inject them into the html.
                                 // Defaults to true.
+    findRelatedOutputFiles?: boolean,
+                                // Find output files following the same name schema of the output file
+                                // like (*.css)-files and inject them into the html.
+This option is deprecated,
+                                // consider using findRelatedCssFiles.
+                                // Defaults to false.
     extraScripts?: (string | {  // accepts an array of src strings or objects with src and attributes
         src: string;            // src to use for the script attrs?: { [key: string]: string } // attributes to append to the script, e.g. { type: 'module', async: true }